jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 # Data Format

-Bulk RDAP data is a JSON object comprising JSON members for metadata, and JSON data for RDAP object classes.
+The Bulk RDAP data is a JSON object comprising JSON members for metadata, and JSON data for RDAP object classes.
 Semantically, the JSON would look so:

 ```